akkiirah/TitlelessWindows/README.md

 ### Installation
 - Download the ZIP file and unpack its contents to a location of your choice, preferably somewhere with a short path.
-- Open the `Deletetitle bar.bat` file with the text editor of your choice and change `C:\Users\akkiirah\.glaze-wm\scripts\Deletetitle bar.ps1` to the path where you unpacked the files.
+- Open the `DeleteTitlebar.bat` file with the text editor of your choice and change `C:\Users\akkiirah\.glaze-wm\scripts\Deletetitle bar.ps1` to the path where you unpacked the files.

 -----

 ### How to use:
-- You can now simply run the `Deletetitle bar.bat` file, which will remove all standard Windows 11 title bars.
+- You can now simply run the `DeleteTitlebar.bat` file, which will remove all standard Windows 11 title bars.
 If you wish to have a shortcut to this batch file in your Start menu, create a shortcut and place it inside a folder that you can access through the Start menu.
 This way, you can pin a batch file to the Start menu.